ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 The purpose of the previous sections were to exchange information in order to set a delegation.
 The HNA MUST also be able to delete a delegation with a specific DM.

-This is done by sending a DNS Update operation on the Control Channel that deletes the NS records that were previously created.
+{#sec-zone-delete} explains how a DNS Update operation on the Control Channel is used.

 Upon an instruction of deleting the delegation, the DM MUST stop serving the Public Homenet Zone.